Creating an Active Lifestyle for Your Baby: A Parent’s Guide

 Active lifestyle for baby

-Why an Active Lifestyle is Crucial for Babies
+Why an Active Lifestyle Is Important for Babies

-Activities like tummy time, crawling, and playing with toys help strengthen your baby’s muscles and improve their coordination.
-These movements prepare your little one for milestones like sitting up, standing, and walking.
+Tummy time, crawling, and playing with toys all help to strengthen the muscles and coordination your baby has.
+These movements also help prepare your little one for milestones like sitting up, standing, and walking.

-Interactive play fosters bonding between you and your baby.
-Activities like peek-a-boo or rolling a ball back and forth teach your baby about social interaction and emotional expression.
+Interactive play: This is just great bonding time for you and your baby.
+Activities such as peek-a-boo or passing a ball back and forth are helping your baby learn about social interaction and emotional expression.

-Every stage of your baby’s life offers unique opportunities for physical activity.
-Here’s a breakdown of activities suitable for each age group:
+Each stage of your baby’s development presents unique opportunities for physical activity.
+Here’s a breakdown of things you can do at each age level:

 0-3 Months: Building Strength